OctopusDeploy/blog/blog/2019-08/difference-between-ci-and-cd/index.md

 Where CI is machine-driven, for many teams, CD is human-driven.
 Much of the grunt work of performing a deployment will still be automated, but the decision to promote a release through to production is a human one.
 Importantly, the decision may not be made by technical employees, but rather product owners, managers, or someone who stayed up until midnight to click the deploy button.

-## Why Use Separate CI and CD Tools?
+## Why use separate CI and CD tools?

 ![ci-cd-pipeline-diagram](ci-cd-pipeline-diagram.png "width=500")
 *A typical CI/CD pipeline, with no distinction between the two.*